How To Concat In PostgreSQL

 FROM orders;

-PostgreSQL has a concat() function which takes multiple strings and combines them into single-string values.
-In general, you pass the list of elements to the concat() function and this element should be a convertible string.
+PostgreSQL has a concat() function that combines multiple strings into a single string value.
+In general, you pass the list of elements to the concat() function, and these elements should be convertible to a string.

-You can provide different types of string data such as varchar, char, and text.
-The concat() function is called the VARIADIC function which means it also accepts the array data.
-If any of the provided input values is NULL, then while concatenating the strings it ignores the NULL values.
+You can provide different types of string data, such as varchar, char, and text.
+The concat() function is also known as the VARIADIC function, which means it accepts array data as well.
+If any of the provided input values is NULL, then while concatenating the strings, it ignores the NULL values.

 The syntax is given below.